SAP-samples/teched2025-AD160/exercises/ex0/README.md

  - Initiate Prompts: Use pre-defined message templates and workflows to guide user interactions.
  - Handle Security: The protocol includes principles for user consent, data privacy, and tool safety, though implementation is the responsibility of the developers.

-## Exercise 0.3 Which MCP servers does SAP provide?
+## Which MCP servers does SAP provide?

 SAP is committed to meeting developers where they’re at – that means no matter where or how you code, you have the freedom to choose the environment that best suits your needs and access to the tools that maximize your productivity and impact.